Martin Rymarenko

-Martin Rymarenko (born 9 April 1999) is a Slovak footballer who plays for Dukla Banská Bystrica, as a forward, on loan from DAC Dunajská Streda.
+Martin Rymarenko (born 9 April 1999) is a Slovak footballer who plays for Zbrojovka Brno, as a forward.

 Club career

 DAC Dunajská Streda

 Rymarenko made his Fortuna Liga debut for DAC against MFK Zemplín Michalovce on 25 July 2021.
 He came on to the pitch in the first half as a replacent for Brahim Moumou.

 Ružomberok

 On 6 September 2021, Rymarenko signed a one-year loan contract with Ružomberok.
 He was welcomed as a promising player with the aim of improving the offence of Liptáci.

+Zbrojovka Brno

+On 4 June 2025, Rymarenko signed a contract with Zbrojovka Brno.